Key takeaways:

 Hold onto fat longer to try and protect your energy stores

-This makes it more likely — when you do eat — that you will eat more than your body needs.
+This makes it more likely — when you do eat — that you’ll eat more than your body needs.
 This is especially true when the diet ends.
-And this can lead to extra weight gain once you go back to your regular eating habits.
+And this can lead to extra weight gain once you return to regular eating habits.

-First, dieting and weight loss do not need to be health goals — no matter your size.
-Your size and weight are not always the best indicators of your health.
+First, it’s important to note that dieting and weight loss don’t need to be health goals — no matter your body size.
+Your size and weight aren’t always the best indicators of your health.
 Nourishing your body with balanced food choices is more important than a number on the scale.

 To try and step out of the dieting mentality, it may help to change the way you think about food.
-For example, you can:
+Here are some things you can do to get started:

 Pay attention to the way a certain food or meal makes you feel, rather than its calorie content.